Selsey F.C.: History

 The club in January 2000 employed former Brighton & Hove Albion defender, Danny Hinshelwood as player manager at the age of 24.
 Under his management the club went on to win the Sussex Royal Ulster Rifles Charity Cup in the 2001–02 season, followed by the John O'Hara League Cup the following season.
-In their eighth season in Division one Hinselwood left the club in July 2003 due to the club reducing the playing budget, and the club was relegated at the end of the season.
-Manager Danny Hinselwood returned to the club the following season after Richie Reynolds resigned and in the 2005–06 season, they finished as runners-up in Division Two and were promoted to Division One.
+In their eighth season in Division One, Hinshelwood left the club in July 2003 due to the club reducing the playing budget, and the club was relegated at the end of the season.
+Manager Danny Hinshelwood returned to the club the following season after Richie Reynolds resigned and in the 2005–06 season, they finished as runners-up in Division Two and were promoted to Division One.

-Hinselwood stayed till November 2009, when he resigned and was replaced by Gary Block, during which time he guided the club to another Sussex RUR cup final in the 2007–08 campaign where they lost to Three Bridges 4–0.
-However Gary block only stayed for a season before resigning and was replaced with Adam Hinshelwood.
-Adam Hinselwood then guided the club to their third Sussex RUR cup final, but they lost to Rye United 2–0.
-Adam Hinselwood then quit the club at the end of the season to join Burgess Hill Town, as assistant manager.
-Richard Towers then took over as manager, but only remained in charge for a few months before he resigned and Adam Hinselwood returned in November 2012 to take over as manager again.
+Hinshelwood stayed till November 2009, when he resigned and was replaced by Gary Block, during which time he guided the club to another Sussex RUR cup final in the 2007–08 campaign where they lost to Three Bridges 4–0.
+However Gary Block only stayed for a season before resigning and was replaced with Adam Hinshelwood.
+Adam Hinshelwood then guided the club to their third Sussex RUR cup final, but they lost to Rye United 2–0.
+Adam Hinshelwood then quit the club at the end of the season to join Burgess Hill Town, as assistant manager.
+Richard Towers then took over as manager, but only remained in charge for a few months before he resigned and Adam Hinshelwood returned in November 2012 to take over as manager again.